hablapps/pairstrading/PostPairsTrading.md

 ![Architecture](resources/general-architecture.png)

-If this is the first time you see the KDB/Q tick architecture, **DONT PANIC!** The tick architecture is designed to handle high-frequency trading data efficiently.
+If this is the first time you see the KDB+/Q tick architecture, **DONT PANIC!** The tick architecture is designed to handle high-frequency trading data efficiently.
 At its heart is the tickerplant, a crucial component responsible for receiving and timestamping incoming data, then broadcasting it to other components such as the real-time database (RDB) and historical database (HDB).
 The tickerplant ensures that data is distributed in a timely manner, allowing for real-time analytics and decision-making.
 The RDB stores recent data for quick access, while the HDB archives older data for long-term storage and analysis.
-Additionally, the feedhandler plays a vital role by interfacing with external data sources, ensuring that the tickerplant receives accurate and up-to-date information.
-This architecture ensures seamless data flow and rapid access to both real-time and historical data, making it ideal for high-frequency trading applications.
+Additionally, the feedhandler plays a vital role by interfacing with external data sources, making sure that the tickerplant receives accurate and up-to-date information.
+This architecture guarantees seamless data flow and rapid access to both real-time and historical data, making it ideal for high-frequency trading applications.

 To develop the pair trading strategy, we have added a couple of new components to the default architecture.
 So, with all that said, let's get to work!